mrkwjc/mrkwjc.github.io/_posts/2016-03-04-hard-disk-replacement.md

         sudo dd if=/dev/sdb of=/dev/sda

+    or, if you have `pv` on your computer:

+        sudo pv < /dev/sdb > /dev/sda

-    This will clone all partitions and also MBR.
-Oh, and this can take a while... :wink:
+    The second option will display nice progress bar and is generally faster.
+These commands will clone all partitions and also MBR.

     > Note, that if your new disk is exactly of the same size and shape as the old one then there's
     > actually nothing more to do.
 Just reboot (and don't forget to remove USB stick).